Skip to main content

 What AI research apps should not replace

-Be especially cautious when an app gives a polished answer without a passage you can open.
-For important work, check the source, nearby context, claim strength, and any conflicting evidence before saving the finding.
+Be careful with a polished answer that has no source text you can open.
+Check the source, nearby context, and any conflicting result before you save the finding.

-Institutional rules also matter.
-If the project is for a class, thesis, journal submission, or client deliverable, check the policy before using AI-generated text or analysis.
-The safest role for an AI research app is support.
-It can find leads, sort evidence, show patterns, and help you verify claims.
+Check your school, journal, or client rules before you use AI text.
+The safest role for an AI app is support: it can find leads, sort findings, show patterns, and help you check claims.

 Decision path for AI research apps